computationalmystic/sengfs19-group11/sprint-3/README.md

 # Sprint 3

-- To view the website work completed for sprint 3, you can clone our repository and view the website through your localhost.
-The files in this "Sprint 3" folder are the only ones necessary.
-The website is also deployed using Github pages at https://ssample812.github.io/sengfs19-group11.github.io/ , however, since Github pages requires API calls to be over HTTPS and Augur uses HTTP, the graphs will not populate.
+- To view the website work completed for sprint 3, you can go to http://129.114.16.76:8080/home.html .
+This code is located in the "website" directory in this repo.

-- To view the api endpoints completed for sprint 3, you can go to http://129.114.16.76:5000/api/unstable/repo-groups/10/contributor-affiliation and http://129.114.16.76:5000/api/unstable/repo-groups/20/committer-data ("20" within these links can be substitued for 10, the other sample repo group in the sample data)
+- To view the api endpoints completed for sprint 3, you can go to http://129.114.16.76:5000/api/unstable/repo-groups/10/contributor-affiliation , http://129.114.16.76:5000/api/unstable/repo-groups/20/committer-data , and http://129.114.16.76:5000/api/unstable/repo-groups/20/testing-coverage ("20" within these links can be substitued for 10, the other sample repo group in the sample data).
+This code is located in the "augur/metrics" directory in this repo.

-** Work is currently being done to dynamically update the website with data front our API

 ## Michelle
 - Originally had plans for repo groups in augur, but the data had other plans...
 We discovered that only sample data for three repo groups were available.
 Therefore, our options were to create a large amount of fake data or implement the three repo groups with existing APIs